 Dementia is a general term that describes symptoms that affects memory, thinking, judgment and ability to independently perform everyday activities.
 Although Alzheimer's disease is perhaps the most common form of dementia, several others exist.
 While the risk of developing dementia increases with age, it is not a normal part of aging.

 In the US, there are believed to be at least 5 million individuals with age-related dementias.
-It is estimated that 1 in 6 women, and 1 in 10 men, who live past the age of 55 will develop dementia in their lifetime.* So as the population of older Americans grows, it makes sense that the number of cases of people with dementia will increase as well.
+The Institute for Dementia Research & Prevention estimated that 1 in 6 women, and 1 in 10 men, who live past the age of 55 will develop dementia in their lifetime.* So as the population of older Americans grows, it makes sense that the number of cases of people with dementia will increase as well.

 Caring for people with dementia can be overwhelming for family caregivers.
 Among others, the stresses include physical and emotional pressures that for some, are present 24 hours a day.
 Having the help of a home health professional trained in dementia-specific care can offer help and respite to the caregiver and keep a loved one with dementia safe.